jorgegv/spectrum-vertical-scroller/doc/SP1-SCROLLER.md

 Optimizations:

 - [ ] Try to _not_ update all tiles, but only the ones that have some content: keep track of the columns that have content (=tiles) and only scroll/update those.
 Since the BG is scrolling, this will change in time, but we should get a real optimization (much less drawing, if the BG is simple)
 - [ ] In line with the previous point, try to _not_ scroll all the vertical column, but just an address range.
 Since we have the information about which cells have tiles, we can selectively scroll them.
-We can select the number of LDDs to skip in the scroll routine with some self-modifying code: a calculated `LD HL,xxxx; JP (HL)` where the value of the initial `LD HL` instruction is modified with the initial LDD position to jump to.
+We can select the number of LDDs to skip in the scroll routine with some self-modifying code: a computed jump `JP xxxx` where the value of `xxxx` is modified with the initial LDD position to jump to.

 ## Context